mattt/rack-push-notification/README.md

 ======================
 **A Rack-mountable webservice for managing push notifications**

-> This is still in early stages of development, so proceed with caution when using this in a production application.
-Any bug reports, feature requests, or general feedback at this point would be greatly appreciated.

 `Rack::PushNotification` generates API endpoints that can be consumed by iOS apps to register and unregister for push notifications.
-Along with the registration API, `Rack::PushNotification` spawns an admin console that gives you a convenient interface to manage device tokens and compose targeted push notification messages.

 ## Example Record